ourzora/nouns-marketplace/@noun-auction/README.md

 Easily add UI to interact with Noun & LilNoun live auctions.
 Configuration via component props allows you to display various auction related UI including placing a bid, settling a completed auction & displaying auction history for a given token.

 Currently we are using a proxy route in the next.js application to poll the token's associated auction contract.
-This will soon be deprecated in favor of using the Zora Api for this realtime data.
+This will soon be deprecated in favor of using the [Zora API](https://api.zora.co/) for this realtime data.

-We also want to open this up to accept all NounsDao style contracts, as of now the below functionality is coupled to Nouns & LilNouns.
+We also want to open this up to accept all NounsDao style contracts.
+As of now the below functionality is coupled to Nouns & LilNouns.

 [Click here](https://noun.market/docs/nounish-auction-component) see the component with various config options in action.